swallowingspecialist/hugo-repo-1/site/content/values/_index.md

       since 2004.
 She is proficient in English and Malay both for written and spoken language, and is conversant in Mandarin, Cantonese, Hokkien, and Hainanese.
+  - heading: Swallowing Difficulty
+    imageUrl: /img/about-direct-sourcing.jpg
+    text: >-
+      Assessment

+      Our assessments aim to identify the causes of the swallowing problem.
+Only when the causes are identified can accurate diagnosis be made which will then lead to better treatment outcome.
+Assessments will include one or more of the following:-

+      Clinical Bedside Evaluation

+      Videofluoroscopy (X-ray of Swallowing)

+      Fiberoptic Endoscopic Evaluation of Swallowing (FEES)

+      <h2>Treatment</h2>

+      Treatment will be specific in targeting the underlying cause/s of the swallowing problem.
+There is no one ultimate treatment or solution in treating swallowing difficulties.
+Our treatment may include a combination of the following approaches:-

+      Computerized swallowing therapy (sEMG Biofeedback Assisted Therapy)

+      VitalStim Therapy

+      Specific swallowing exercises targeting specific swallowing problems

+      Prosthetic management
+  - {}
 ---